samueljmurray/docs/timber-concepts/how-is-timber-different.md

 5. [APM style dashboards](https://github.com/timberio/feature-requests/issues/8)
 6. ...[and more](https://github.com/timberio/feature-requests/issues)

-This enables Timber to break the traditional logging constraints, allowing it to think beyond text searching and offer features that bleed into other segements of application monitoring.
-The benefit to you is a single oepn source of data, less context switching, higher productivity, less lock-in, cost savings, and more!
+This enables Timber to break the traditional logging constraints, allowing it to think beyond text searching and offer features that bleed into other segments of application monitoring.
+The benefit to you is a single open source of data, less context switching, higher productivity, less lock-in, cost savings, and more!